“We started out some time ago with a machine for selling prophylactic goods. Maybe we ought to have been shot for that.”

 The actual technology of fry machines was inevitably byzantine and unnervingly food-sciencey.
-The “Spud Stop” made fries by extruding a mix of potato powder and water; another version used “pellets of pulverized potato that expanded on contact with water,” techniques that might not be out of place at your tool and die shop.
+The “Spud Stop” made fries by extruding a mix of potato powder and water; another version used “pellets of pulverized potato that expanded on contact with water,” techniques that might not be out of place at your local tool and die shop.
 More to the point, an unmonitored cauldron of hot oil presents certain safety hurdles.
 One vendor said “It disturbs you when they sell a machine with a built-in fire extinguisher.”
 It does.
 It does disturb me.

 The Modern Period

 In bullet point format, the second half of the 20th century in vending:

 • The ease of machine operation becomes a magnet for get-rich-quick acolytes, and those who wish to profit off them.
 One former executive called the vending business “more or less a piker affair,” and a magazine correspondent went undercover posing as a novice machine operator, whence he was bamboozled by the candy sharks who sold him overpriced machines with inflated profit estimates.
 He wrote an expose on the entire affair called The Trouble With Gumballs (I’m totally serious.
 That’s real).

 • Cigarettes banned; cola moves in.
 School districts sign exclusive vending contracts for astronomical sums.
 A 30,000 student district in Colorado makes nearly $1 million a year from Coke.
 “Debate” about whether schools should have junk food vending machines, and when they should be available, has been ongoing since 1956.
 Guess who wins?

 • Industry lobbies government to ensure the design of the Susan B. Anthony and Sacagawea dollars play well with existing machines.
 The Susan B. Anthony dollar fails, according to some, because it too nearly resembles a quarter.
 Relatedly: when inflation pinched profits, Coke lobbied Eisenhower to mint a 7.5 cent piece, so they wouldn’t need to double prices.

 • Japan rockets past the US for vending supremacy.
 Has twice as many machines per capita as the States, and 10x as many as Europe.
 Sells crabs and whiskey, even has 24-hour automated grocery stores.